Parliamentary.ai

 Overview

 The Carbon Emissions (Buildings) Bill aims to reduce the carbon footprint of buildings in England and Wales by mandating the reporting of whole-life carbon emissions and setting limits on embodied carbon during construction.
-This will apply to new builds and significant renovations of larger buildings and developments.
+This will apply to new buildings and significant renovations of existing buildings exceeding certain size thresholds.

 Description